-A problem Asset can be defined as a piece of equipment that has had a significant negative impact on the manufacturing process.
+Problem assets can be defined as pieces of equipment that have had significant negative impacts on the manufacturing process.
 This definition includes:

-- Equipment that has a low MTBF (mean time between failures).
+- Equipment that has a low MTBF (mean time between failure).
 This means the equipment fails more regularly than expected.

 - Equipment that has a very high annual maintenance cost.
 This data is easily accessible from a CMMS system where cost per equipment can be viewed as a standard report or graph.

 - Equipment that has caused production downtime.

 - Equipment that has failed shortly after its last repair.